 - In another bowl, whisk together the flour, baking powder, baking soda, salt and lemon zest.

 - In the bowl of a stand mixer (or use a hand mixer and a mixing bowl), blend together the softened cream cheese, butter and sugar until smooth, combined and fluffy.
-Tip: If you forget to take your cream cheese and butter out of the fridge, cut into little squares and lay onto a plate.
-The smaller size will help them soften faster.

 - Blend in vanilla extract.
 Next, blend in eggs (one at a time until just combined).
 Don’t overmix.